INSTRUMENTS / EFFECTS

 - Rename Parameters - Right-click the parameter and select 'Rename' from the pop-up menu.

 - Live tweaking - Use the mouse on the Parameter of interest as you would any plugin control.
+Select Multitouch to control multiple controls on a multi-touch monitor.

 You can create your own Knob and Slider control designs with the Control Creator tool.
 This is located in the FL Studio installation folder under